 What Are Scallops?

-Scallops are one of those seafood items that many people have heard about, but not many people know what it is or have even had it before!
-And I cannot say I am surprised.
-In the past, finding delicacies like these in areas that don’t grow was extremely difficult or extremely expensive.
+Scallops are one of those seafood items that many people have heard about, but they remain a mystery to most, not having or being limited to a tasting experience!
+It’s safe to say I expected as much.
+In the past, finding delicacies like these in areas where sea they are uncommon was challenging and can be extremely expensive.

-However, thanks to the ever-growing import-export industry, you will now be able to find these sweet, tender shellfish wherever you are.
+However, thanks to the ever-growing import-export industry, you can now find these sweet, tender shellfish wherever you are.

-They aren’t extremely big in size, are light pink or beige in color, and have an uber-soft, tender texture.
-Then, they also have a mild flavor with slightly sweet, nutty undertones.
-They are naturally salty, as most seafood is, but don’t have a fishy flavor.
+They aren’t extremely big, are light pink or beige, and have an uber-soft, tender texture.
+They also have a mild flavor with slightly sweet, nutty undertones and a hint of natural saltiness, as most seafood do, but without the fishy flavor.

 How Are They Served?

 Scallops are extremely versatile ingredients.
-They can be served as-is (pan-fried, deep-fried, roasted, etc.) or in soups, stews, and casseroles.
+They can be served raw, pan-fried, deep-fried, roasted, or in soups, stews, and casseroles.
+This all depends on your taste, and keep in mind that they cook quickly.

-The best way to serve these salty-sweet tender treats is as-is.
-Personally, I prefer serving them pan-fried in a delicious butter-garlic sauce.
-This technique helps elevate their natural flavor.
+The best way to serve these salty-sweet tender treats whole.
+I prefer serving them pan-fried in a delicious butter-garlic sauce.
+This technique helps elevate their natural flavor without overcooking the them.

 What Will Affect How Many Scallops Per Person?

-Before calculating the exact amount of scallops you need to prepare for dinner or an event, first take into consideration some, if not all, of these factors.
+Before calculating the exact amount you need to prepare for dinner or an event, consider some, if not all, of these factors.

 What Are You Serving?

-If you are serving them as appetizers at an event (with nothing else) you will likely need to serve more than, for example, for a 5-course dinner.
+If you are serving fresh scallops as appetizers at an event (with nothing else), you will likely need to serve more than, for example, for a 5-course dinner.

-You have to look at what you are serving with the scallops (other appetizers, other courses, or various side dishes).
-This will obviously affect how many scallops you should serve per portion.
+It would help to look at what you are serving with them (other appetizers, courses, or various side dishes).
+This will affect how many you should serve per portion.

-If you are serving a 5-course meal, you will likely only use 2 per portion (per person).
-But if you are only making a meal at home for two people, you can serve up to 5 per person!
+If you serve a 5-course meal, you will likely only use two scallops per person.
+However, if you only make a simple meal at home for two people, you can serve up to 5 per person!

 So, first and foremost, consider the occasion and other dishes.

-If you are serving a small scallop, you will likely serve more of them.
+If you serve small ones, you will likely serve more of them.
 Each of these only weighs about 0.40 ounces (11 grams).

-But, if you serve giant ones that weigh about an ounce each (28 grams), you may only want to serve one or two per person.
+But, if you serve giant scallops that weigh about an ounce each (28 grams), you may only want to serve one or two per person.

-Again, factor in what you are using the scallops for and how many other dishes and courses there are.
+Again, factor in what you use them for and how many other dishes and courses there are.

 How Many Scallops Are In A Pound?